The aims of these 1 hour Zoom calls are to :

 A variety of front line workers, activists, survivors, academics, policy makers collaborated to produce and submit an open letter to the Home Secretary Priti Patel.
 This was signed by over 70 individuals/ organisations and submitted prior to the Hidden Harm Summit which took place on 21.4.2020.
 Thank you to Dr Roxanne Khan and Dr Olumide Adisa for their hard work towards this letter and survey.

-If you would like to join future calls (open to all) please email email@example.com.
-Please note minutes are no longer available for these meetings.
+If you would like to join future calls (open to all) please email firstname.lastname@example.org.
+Please note recordings and minutes are not available for these meetings.